HOME

 Church of Our Lady of the Assumption, Viçosa do Ceará

-BRAZIL, 2000, the 3rd centenary of the Church
+BRAZIL, 2011, the tercentenary of the Church

 Viçosa do Ceará was the first municipality created in the Ibiapaba Mountains, originally inhabited by the Tabajaras Indians.
 It began as an old Indian village directed by Jesuit priests, but was evacuated between 1590 and 1604 after contact with hostile Frenchmen.
 Portuguese colonization of the area was attempted again after 1604.
 The important date of the city, however, was the founding of the Church of Our Lady of the Assumption, built by the Jesuits and natives.
 The 15th of August 1700 is taken as marking the official founding of the village of Ibiapaba, the future city of Viçosa do Ceará.
 When the Jesuit missions were abolished in 1759, the village was elevated to a city and its name changed to Vila Viçosa Real da América.